graphitejs/server/README.md

 ```

-- **Empty**

-If you have decided send empty arguments its not have available arguments and  return Type will be the current Type.
+- **Empty**: If you have decided send empty arguments its not have available arguments and  return Type will be the current Type.

 ## Resolvers Query and Mutation